Skip to content

 Setting Up Comparison Groups

 DEG analysis requires defining at least two groups of cells to compare.
-Each group is defined using filter conditions.
+Each group is defined using subset conditions.

 Quick Setup

-Quick Setup automatically creates groups based on a categorical annotation.
+Quick Setup automatically creates groups based on a categorical feature.

 DEG Quick Setup

-1. In the Quick Setup section, select a categorical annotation from the Distribute by dropdown (e.g., cell_type)
+1. In the Quick Setup section, select a categorical feature from the Distribute by dropdown (e.g., cell_type)

 2. A preview panel appears showing all available labels with checkboxes